Photoshop CS4: Restoring pre-CS4 channel shortcuts and curves

 In Adobe Photoshop CS4, the keyboard shortcuts for viewing channels changed, and the Curves adjustment layer was implemented as a non-modal panel rather than a modal dialog box.
 While these changes were done for good reasons, many people are unhappy with them and wish they could do things as they did in Photoshop CS3 and before.
 Since Photoshop CS4 shipped, a couple of tools have emerged to roll back the changes to some extent.

-Use Old Shortcuts plug-in.
-You can download and install a plug-in that restores the pre-CS4 shortcuts for viewing channels, where Command-1/Ctrl-1 is the composite view of channels.
-(In Photoshop CS4, Command-2/Ctrl-2 displays the composite channel view, and accordingly, the single-channel viewing shortcuts were all moved up one key.)
-The link to the plug-in is available on this entry on Photoshop product manager John Nack’s blog.
+In Photoshop CS4 (for Photoshop CS5 see below), you can download and install a plug-in that restores the pre-CS4 shortcuts for viewing channels, where Command-1/Ctrl-1 is the composite view of channels.
+(In Photoshop CS4/CS5, Command-2/Ctrl-2 displays the composite channel view, and accordingly, the single-channel viewing shortcuts were all moved up one key.)
+The link to the plug-in is available from John Nack’s blog post “Use Old Shortcuts” plug-in now Universal.
 To install it, first unzip the downloaded file, identify the plug-in for your system (Mac or Windows), then drag it into the Plug-ins folder inside the Adobe Photoshop Cs4 application folder.
 It doesn’t matter where it is inside that folder.

-Important: It’s still recommended that you learn the CS4 shortcuts and Curves adjustment panel workflow and shortcuts, because it’s the way future versions of Photoshop are likely to work.
+Important: It’s still recommended that you learn the CS4/CS5 shortcuts and Curves adjustment panel workflow and shortcuts, because it’s the way future versions of Photoshop are likely to work.
 There is no guarantee that the plug-in or extension will still work or be upgraded to work with versions of Photoshop beyond CS4.
 Even though I’ve used Photoshop for many years, I’m using the new shortcuts, partly because I agree with the decision to make the Actual Pixels (100% magnification) shortcut (now Command-1/Ctrl-1) match other Adobe and Apple software.

-3 comments so far
+3 comments

-on photoshop CS4 it will not allow me to add images to the document because the image i created in the program does not have the required composite channels
+1. on photoshop CS4 it will not allow me to add images to the document because the image i created in the program does not have the required composite channels

 [I don't understand the question.
 In any version of Photoshop, two images need to have compatible channels before you can combine them.
 Have you converted one image to the same Image Mode as the other image?
 Or are you having trouble switching to the composite channel?